A periodic column where Dish lets off steam.

 I didn't say it, thank god.
 How fearful and narrow a response that would have been to her exquisite, open-hearted expansiveness.
 Traveling down that bumpy New England road that day decades ago, the moment after I swallowed my thoughts I looked over at this lovely, loving, highly intelligent and empathetic young woman and thought I'm questioning her?
 "I could love anyone, really.
 I fall in love with the person."
 As between her and the world I knew, how could she be wrong?

-She has gone on on to love led by her heart.
+She has gone on to love led by her heart.
 It has been tough sometimes, yes.
 But also quite beautiful to see her forging original, loving relationships from scratch without leaning on default systems.
-At any rate she wouldn't have it any other way.
+At any rate, she wouldn't have it any other way.

 Whether the default systems ever worked for anyone other than a subset of our world, or what might replace them, is obviously worthy of close examination and great debate.
 Perhaps we will have some here.